spdk/spdk.github.io/development.md

 is highly suggested one either sends email to the SPDK mailing list or a message on the IRC SPDK channel to bring attention to this type of patch for discussion.

-The SPDK CI system periodically looks at GerritHub, pulls the patches down, and runs them on a pool of multiple machines with real NVMe SSDs.
+The SPDK CI system periodically looks at Gerrit, pulls the patches down, and runs them on a pool of multiple machines with real NVMe SSDs.
 The tests are all checked in to the main SPDK repository (follow `autorun.sh` in the root of the repository).
 That means that users can add tests to the CI system by simply submitting a patch.
 Tests are required to be added in the same patch as the new code they are testing.